 Master's Programme in Film and Television - Film Directing

-Master’s programme in Film and Television, major in Film Directing strengthen the student director’s idea generation skills, idea development, storybuilding and narration skills in addition to developing the director’s personal cinematic style and directorial identity.
+Master’s program in Film and Television, major in Film Directing in Elo Film school Finland strengthens the student’s capacity to generate and develop cinematic ideas, storybuilding and narration skills in addition to developing the director’s personal cinematic style and directorial identity.

-A student who graduates from master’s studies is able to work as a director of a feature-length film and in a television production.
-Film directors work in domestic film production companies as directors, in television production companies and at Yleisradio (the Finnish Broadcasting Company) as television drama directors, in commercial film and video productions and non-fiction productions, and as instructors in the field at universities of applied science and media institutions.
+A student who graduates from master’s studies in Film directing is able to direct a feature-length film and fiction TV-series.
+Film directors work mostly as freelancer directors in domestic film production companies, in television production companies and at Yleisradio (Finnish Broadcasting Company) as television drama and radio play directors.
+They can also work in commercial film and video productions and non-fiction productions, and as instructors in the field at universities of applied science and media institutions.

 The student has the opportunity to complete an internship in the master’s phase, either in a film and/or television production.

-The studies include regular meetings with actors in the field (production advisors, managers of television channel co-productions) and participation in Association of Finnish Film Directors activities.
+The studies include regular meetings with professionals in the field (production advisors, film commissioners, producers) and the students participate in the activities of SELO ry, the Association of Finnish Film Directors.

 The student takes part in international studies offered by the department.
-The student has the chance to complete a student exchange or international internship and, subject to application, participate in the Film Directing major and in the department’s international projects and programmes.
-During their studies, MA students participate as observers at the Nordic Talents Pitching promotional event organised by Nordic film schools.
+The student has the chance to complete a student exchange or international internship and, subject to application, participate in the Film Directing major and in the department’s international projects and programs.
+During their studies, MA students participate as observers at the Nordic Talents Pitching promotional event organized by Nordic film schools each year.